ITGuys-RO/itguys.ro/README.md

 ## Usage

-- **Smooth Scrolling**: Click on the "Back to Top" link to smoothly scroll to the top of the page.
 - **Countdown Timer**: The countdown timer is set to a specific date and time.
 You can change the date in the `scripts.js` file.
-- **Owl Carousel**: The carousel can be customized in the `scripts.js` file.

 ## Customization